-Smart charging is a technology which allows you to monitor, control and optimise your energy usage when charging your electric vehicle.
+Smart charging is a technology that allows you to monitor, control and optimise your energy usage when charging your electric vehicle.

 From July 2019, all government-funded home charge points will need to use smart technology.